Wondering which is the best beginner photography camera?

 Oh, but the glass

 I bought a Nikon D700 in 2010 when I opened my first studio.
 The D300 became my backup camera and the D80 was sold.
 The reason I bought my Nikon D810 in 2014 was that it had a video facility and two memory card slots.
 I use this camera to shoot videos for the courses we offer.
-It has since been superseded by the Nikon D850, which looks amazing, but I don’t feel the need to swap it yet.
+It’s since been superseded by the Nikon D850, which looks amazing, but I don’t feel the need to swap it yet.

 Why I didn’t buy the very best camera

 You might well wonder why, as a professional photographer I opted for the D810 instead of the D4.
 Weight.
 Simple as that.
 The D810 is lighter.

 I have weak wrists and a dodgy back (both thanks to gymnastics) and I just wouldn’t be able to cope carrying and handling any extra weight for several hours at a time on location.
 As it is, my D810 with my 24 – 70mm weighs 2kg.
 I have to shoot at a higher shutter speed than many photographers so that I don’t pick up camera shake.

 2kg is quite enough weight for me to heft about for a couple of hours.
 Especially with the rest of my gear in my camera bag on my back, a reflector hanging from the bag straps and a Spider Holster around my waist to hold the camera that is not in my hand.

 So, my advice when you’re thinking about camera gear, wanting to get the best camera in the hope that it’ll improve your photography…